belzecue/BimDav_godot-rollback-netcode/README.md

   Emitted when a scene is spawned via `SyncManager.spawn()` or re-spawned due to a rollback.
-Connect to this signal when you want to do some setup on a scene that was spawned, and you need to ensure that that setup also happens if the scene is re-spawned during rollback (you want this most of the time).
+Connect to this signal when you want to do some setup on a scene that was spawned, and you need to ensure that that setup also happens if the scene is re-spawned during rollback (you want to do this most of the time).

 - `interpolation_frame ()`: If interpolation is enabled in Project Settings, the work of the `SyncManager` will be split between "tick frames" (where input is gathered, rollbacks are performed and ticks are executed) and a variable number of "interpolation frames" that happen between them.
-  This signal is emitted at the end of each interpolation frame, so that you can perform some operation during a frame with with a more budget to spare (a lot more needs to happen during tick frames).
+  This signal is emitted at the end of each interpolation frame, so that you can perform some operations during a frame with more time budget to spare (a lot more needs to happen during tick frames).

 ### Node types ###